What is CNC Thread Milling？

 As a bonus, here is thread mill tool holder recommendations indicated in the image below:

 In essence, threading is one of the most straightforward manufacturing operations.
-A CNC turning or milling center or lathe performs it with the help of thread mills and a G-coded file specifying the instruction.
+CNC milling or truning center or lathe performs it with the help of thread mills and G-coded file specifying the instruction.

 There are two major families of thread mills, which are indexable insert and solid carbide ones.
 They have varying costs and suit different design purposes.
 When choosing a thread mill, you should pay particular attention to its characteristics and type so the desired cutter operates as expected.